There is something to be said for the Importance of Reward, especially when you are feeling down.

 - Loss for everyone’s hopes and dreams

-In my loss of acceptance I realized I wasn’t doing my best and I wasn’t thinking about that particular company and what they might have been looking for.
-I am simply rushing my efforts and not acting as a true artist – I am looking at just ‘getting something done’ for a potential win to tick the box instead of doing the best I could for me.
+Somehow, in my loss of acceptance, I read the design through the lens of imperfection and I realized I wasn’t doing my best and I wasn’t thinking about the particular company and what they might have been looking for.
+I am simply rushing my efforts and not acting as a true pattern-maker – I am looking at just ‘getting something done’ for a potential win to tick the box instead of doing the best I could for me.